Southern SATIS Rule and Regulations

 Meetings should be conducted under the laws of the International Association of Athletic Federations (IAAF) in conjunction with Athletics Australia, except as hereinafter stated.

-Member schools may have two entries in each individual event, one hurdles competitor and one 4 x 100m relay team/age group.
-Where no name is entered for an event on a schools’ entry form, then no competitor will be allowed to compete for that school in that event unless a late entry is received 30 minutes prior to the start of the carnival.
+For NSATIS/SSATIS carnivals member schools may have two entries in each individual event (one entry per school at the SATIS carnival), one hurdles competitor and one 4 x 100m relay team/age group.
+Where no name is entered for an event on a schools entry form, then no competitor will be allowed to compete for that school in that event unless a late entry is received 30 minutes prior to the start of the carnival.

 a.
 Athletes must compete in their school’s prescribed sports uniform.
 Accepted school caps may be worn while competing but must be worn in the accepted manner i.e. Peak to the front.
 Failure to comply will result in either: